alicemalzac/AlgorithmStudies/README.md

-# Algoritmo
+# Algorithm

-## Sobre o repositório
+## About the repository

-Estudo sobre estrutura de dados na cadeira de algoritmo, ministrada no ano de 2015, na Universidade de Fortaleza.
+Study on data structure in the algorithm course in 2015, at the University of Fortaleza.

-## Linguagem
+## Language

-Foi desenvolvido em C.
+It was developed in C.